doncsugar/willow-theme/plasma-style/WillowLight/readme.txt

 There are alternative versions of assets in this theme.
 "ALT" is included in their name to distinguish them.
 Rename them so that they do not have "ALT" in their name and overwrite the original file to use them.

-Currently the available alternatives are:
+The files with alternatives are:

 tasks.svgz